kaiming-uw/AR_UI_Security/README.md

 to be able to reproduce the artifacts in the paper.

 #### ARCore
-Hardware: Tested on Pixel 5a <br>
-Software:
-* ARCore v1.32.0
-* Sceneform SDK v 1.20.5
+Hardware: Requires an Android device with support for ARCore.
+The full list of ARCore-supported devices can be found in https://developers.google.com/ar/devices. <br>
+Software: We built our test cases using ARCore v1.32.0 for AR functionalities and Sceneform SDK v1.20.5 for 3D content rendering.
 > Note: The Sceneform SDK is no longer supported by Google at the time this paper is published.

 #### ARKit
-Hardware: Tested on iPhone 13 Pro <br>
-Software: Xcode
+Hardware: Requires an iOS device with an A9 or later processor. <br>
+Software: We built our test cases using ARKit and RealityKit for necessary AR functionalities.

 #### Hololens
-Hardware: Hololens 2
+Hardware: Hololens 2<br>
-Software:
-* Unity 2020.3.21f1
-* MRTK 2.7.2
-* Visual Studio 2022
+Software: We built our three test cases using Mixed Reality Toolkit (MRTK) 2.0 and Unity 2021.3.16f1.

 #### Oculus
-Hardware: Oculus Quest Pro
-Software:
-* Unity 2020.3.25f1
-* Oculus Integration 44.0
+Hardware: Requires a passthrough-enabled Oculus headset, such as Oculus 2, Oculus Pro, or Oculus 3
+Software: We built our three test cases using Oculus Integration SDK v44.0 and Unity version 2021.3.25f1.

 #### WebXR
-Hardware: Tested on Pixel 5a <br>
+Hardware: Requires a WebXR-compatible browser (Chrome) on an ARCore-supported device. <br>

-## Details of the
+Software: We built our test cases using Three.js and WebXR API for necessary AR functionalities.

 ## Property Experiment Results
 <center>